LasseWolter/honours-project-21-22/programming_notes.md

     - https://github.com/open-mmlab/mmdetection/issues/1077
       > Since the custom ops are compiled with CUDA support, they do not work on the CPU-only environment.
 We will consider adding support for that.

+### Model training

+- the `--include-words' option seems to be like the laughter next to speech option in our evaluation
+  - comments state that they didn't use this for the paper which lets me conclude that they also looked for 'laughter-only' snippets and only used them for training
+- they use subsamples of the laughter segments instead of the whole regions - WHY?

+  - they store a subsample with the segment itself - this is the default subsample used for validation
+  - during training the subsampling happens on regularly to get more variety

+- `featurize_melspec()` if used to turn audio file into features

+  - optional offset/duration can be passed

+- loads all training data in memory upfront using a pre-created hashtable that maps from file-locations to pre-loaded audio files in bytes

+### Evaluation

+- why do they use bootstrap_metrics()-function and only use a sample of their output values?

 # General

 ### File Format